 8.6.2 the Company’s total liability to the Customer for all other losses arising under or in connection with any Contract, whether in contract, tort (including negligence), breach of statutory duty, or otherwise, shall be limited to the total sums paid by the Customer for the Goods under such Contract.

-8.7 The Company shall not be liable to members of the public who receive Goods via their health professional or any other third party.
+The Company shall not be liable to members of the public who receive Goods via their health professional or any other third party or who have used the goods without adhering to the category described on the website.
 It is the sole responsibility of the person issuing the Goods to the public to ensure it is suitable for use and application by the receiving member of the public.

 9. INTELLECTUAL PROPERTY

 9.1 The Customer acknowledges and agrees that all copyright, trademarks and all other intellectual property rights in the Goods and all materials and content made available on this Website shall remain at all times vested in the Company.